 Since the beginning of 2017, Ludwig Pfeiffer Hoch- und Tiefbau GmbH & Co.
 KG has been modernising the wastewater network of the La Chala basin in Guayaquil, Ecuador.
 In the course of the project 450 kilometres of sewage pipes were cleaned.
 In addition, the German family-owned company is overhauling approx. 100 kilometres of the sewage network using various trenchless technologies together with 400 manholes.

-The Federal Republic of Germany is backing the project with isolated contract bond cover and a Counter-Guarantee.
+The Federal Republic of Germany is backing the project with isolated Contract Bond Cover and a Counter-Guarantee.

 Applying for a Counter-Guarantee